NewTec-GmbH/SpaceShipRadar/doc/requirements/README.md

 ---

-The system can limit the visible area by 4 aruco-markers
+The system can limit the visible area by 4 ArUco-markers

 ---